-It is advisable to write a guest post on a high authority blog that cites your original post when appropriate.
+Writing a guest post on a high-authority blog that cites your original post when appropriate is advisable.
 Some blog owners will allow this as long as it isn't a lousy sales pitch.
 Try to provide value to THEIR blog, and subtly link to your website with an anchor keyword.

 Remember, the idea is to get backlinks, not generate traffic.
-The backlinks will help your organic search rankings, resulting in higher organic traffic.
+The backlinks will help your organic search rankings, increasing organic traffic.

 8. Get Familiar With Your Product or Service